 |Dates||Start time||End time||Coordinator||registrations

-- Increasing cultural self-awareness
+- Increase cultural self-awareness

 Topics of the course:

-Own educational norms and values; Cultural stressors in classroom; Cultural dimensions; Intercultural Competence Continuum; Intercultural Competence Inventory
+Own educational norms and values; Cultural stressors in classroom; Cultural dimensions; Intercultural Competence Continuum; Issues that arise in the international classroom

 In the course we focus on active-learning; You practise several skills; Explore theoretical background; Exchange experiences; Discuss with peers; Explore your own view on education.